Kansas City police officers shot during standoff released from hospital - NewsBreak

-Tuesday night around 9:30 p.m., the officers were executing a search warrant and met with gunfire when they announced their presence and opened a door, according to KCPD Chief Stacey Graves.
+Tuesday night, around 9:30 p.m., the officers were executing a search warrant and met with gunfire when they announced their presence and opened a door, according to KCPD Chief Stacey Graves.
 The three officers were taken to the hospital in serious condition.
-Kansas City man charged in 2022 killing of teen at BP gas station

 Two men surrendered during the standoff, and one of them was arrested.
 Jimmie R. Lewis Jr., 50, is facing three federal charges unrelated to what happened on Tuesday and Wednesday.